astropy/astropy/docs/units/equivalencies.rst

           equivalent temperature, which results in a linear relation between flux and temperature.
-This is the convention that is most often used in relation to observations, but if you are interested in computing the *exact* temperature of a Planck function that would produce a given flux, you should not use this equivalency.
+This is the convention that is most often used in relation to observations, but if you are interested in computing the *exact* temperature of a blackbody function that would produce a given flux, you should not use this equivalency.

 Examples